UP polls: Modi govt put COVID-19 jinn in a bottle: Yogi Adityanath | www.lokmattimes.com

 UP polls: Modi govt put COVID-19 jinn in a bottle: Yogi Adityanath

-Taking potshots at previous governments in the state, Uttar Pradesh Chief Minister Yogi Adityanath said on Sunday that those who are inauspicious for development of the state will automatically vanish once the bell made in Jalesar starts ringing inside the Ram temple in Ayodhya.
-He also said PM Narendra Modi led government at the Centre successfully put the COVID-19 jinn in a bottle.
+Taking potshots at previous governments in the state, Uttar Pradesh Chief Minister Yogi Adityanath said on Sunday that those who are inauspicious for the development of the state will automatically vanish once the bell made in Jalesar starts ringing inside the Ram temple in Ayodhya.
+He also said that PM Narendra Modi-led government at the Centre successfully "put the COVID-19 jinn in a bottle".

-Taking potshots at previous governments in the state, Uttar Pradesh Chief Minister Yogi Adityanath said on Sunday that those who are inauspicious for development of the state will automatically vanish once the bell made in Jalesar starts ringing inside the Ram temple in Ayodhya.
-He also said PM Narendra Modi led government at the Centre successfully put the COVID-19 jinn in a bottle.
+Taking potshots at previous governments in the state, Uttar Pradesh Chief Minister Yogi Adityanath said on Sunday that those who are inauspicious for the development of the state will automatically vanish once the bell made in Jalesar starts ringing inside the Ram temple in Ayodhya.
+He also said that PM Narendra Modi-led government at the Centre successfully "put the COVID-19 jinn in a bottle".

 "A 2,100 quintal bell will be installed in the Ram mandir.
 It is a belief that whenever the bells made in Jalesar ring inside temples, whatever is inauspicious vanishes," said the Chief Minister.